City-of-Helsinki/linkedevents/README.md

     * `docker exec -it linkedevents-backend python manage.py import_organizations https://api.hel.fi/paatos/v1/organization/ -s helsinki:ahjo`
 9. (Optionally) install API frontend templates:
     * `docker exec -it linkedevents-backend python manage.py install_templates helevents`
+10. (Optionally) import Finland municipalities and Helsinki administrative divisions, if you want to use district based API filtering of events:
+    ```bash
+    # Import municipalities in Finland
+    docker exec --it linkedevents-backend python manage.py geo_import finland --municipalities
+    # Import districts in Helsinki
+    docker exec --it linkedevents-backend python manage.py geo_import helsinki --divisions
+    ```

 Finish the install:

-10. (Optionally) install Elasticsearch reading the [instructions below](#search).
+11. (Optionally) install Elasticsearch reading the [instructions below](#search).
 This is an optional feature.
 If you do not wish to install Elasticsearch, all the endpoints apart from `/v1/search` will function normally, and the `/v1/search` endpoint does a dumb exact text match for development purposes.

-11. Start your Django server:
+12. Start your Django server:
     * `docker exec -it linkedevents-backend python manage.py runserver 0:8000`

 Now your project is live at [localhost:8000](http://localhost:8000)